 There are three main types of skin cancer:

 Both basal cell carcinoma and squamous cell carcinoma are known as non-melanoma skin cancer.

-Two in three Australians will be diagnosed with skin cancer by the time they are 70, with more than 434,000 people treated for one or more non-melanoma skin cancers in Australia each year.
+Approximately, two in three Australians will be diagnosed with skin cancer by the time they are 70.
 Non-melanoma skin cancer is more common in men, with almost double the incidence compared to women.

-Excluding non-melanoma skin cancer,* melanoma is the third most common cancer in both Australian women and men, and the most common cancer in Australians aged 15-44 years.
-In 2011, 11,570 Australians were diagnosed with melanoma.
+Excluding non-melanoma skin cancer (non-melanoma skin cancers are not notified to cancer registries), melanoma is the third most common cancer in Australians.
+In 2016, 14,448 Australians were diagnosed with melanoma.

 Every year, in Australia:

 - skin cancers account for around 80% of all newly diagnosed cancers